Congress established the National Eye Institute (NEI) in 1968 to protect and prolong the vision of the American people.

 - Diabetic retinopathy.
-NEI-funded research has established many treatments for this potentially blinding form of diabetic eye disease.
-For example, clinical trials showed that laser surgery on the eye, intensive blood sugar control, and lipid-lowering therapies can slow vision loss from the disease.
+NEI-funded research has established treatments for this potentially blinding diabetic eye disease.
+For example, NEI-supported clinical trials showed that laser eye surgery, intensive blood sugar control, and lipid-lowering therapies can slow diabetes-related vision loss.

 - Age-related macular degeneration (AMD).
-Clinical trials at NEI have shown that for patients with AMD, taking supplements with high levels of antioxidants and zinc can reduce the risk of vision loss from advanced AMD.
+NEI-supported clinical trials showed that for people with AMD, taking supplements with high levels of antioxidants and zinc can reduce the risk of vision loss from advanced AMD.

 - Anti-VEGF drugs.
 NEI-funded research helped show that a protein called VEGF stimulates abnormal blood vessel growth that occurs in advanced stages of diabetic retinopathy and AMD.
 NEI has funded comparison trials of anti-VEGF drugs to provide doctors and patients with the information they need to choose the best treatment options.